Free expat tax extension icon

 Step 1: Confirm what you need to enter Canada based on your passport and travel method.
 A remote worker from a visa-exempt country who flies usually needs an eTA, while US citizens travel with a valid US passport only.

-Step 2: Under the Tech Talent Strategy, IRCC treats digital nomads as visitors who can stay up to six months while working for a foreign employer.
+Step 2: Under the Tech Talent Strategy, IRCC treats digital nomads as visitors who can stay up to one year (as of January 2026) while working for a foreign employer.
 You may work remotely in Canada if your employer is outside Canada and you do not enter the Canadian labor market.

 Step 3: Gather a valid passport, proof of funds such as recent bank statements and payslips, your travel plan, and proof that you work for a non-Canadian employer or have freelance income.
 If you apply for a visitor visa, use document checklist IMM 5484 to keep your file complete.